 Chop suey and chow mein are often confused despite different origins, ingredients, and cooking styles.
 So what exactly separates the two dishes?
 Find out everything you need to know about the differences between chow mein and chop suey.

-Chinese food is one of the world’s most popular cuisines, and for good reason: It’s crazy delicious.
-While Chinese food varies greatly from region-to-region, it often bears the same two important traits of my favorite kinds of food: It’s simple to make; and it’s satisfying as heck to eat.
+Chinese food is one of the world’s most popular cuisines, and for a good reason: It’s crazy delicious.
+While Chinese food varies significantly from region to region, it often bears the same two essential traits of my favorite food: Simple to make and satisfying as heck to eat.

-The popularity of Chinese cuisine has given rise to a massive number of Chinese restaurants all across the world, and this has seen the influence of the country’s cooking styles go from strength to strength.
+The popularity of Chinese cuisine has given rise to a massive number of Chinese restaurants worldwide, and this has seen the influence of the country’s cooking styles go from strength to strength.
 Not only do we now have easily accessible Chinese restaurants in most cities, but we now have Asian fusion and even Chinese-Western fusion appearing globally.

 With the growing number of Chinese-influenced recipes available, the lines between certain dishes have become blurred, meaning that plenty of people struggle to define one dish from another.